 Schools should provide to their local authority Self Isolation Service Hub the names of people who have been instructed to self-isolate.
 This will enable those people to obtain an NHS Test & Trace Account ID so an application for a payment under the Scheme can be made to their local authority.

 I am struggling to find any work at all as schools and colleges are just not using support staff.
 What will NEU do?

 We are fully aware that our supply educator members are experiencing huge difficulties.
 We are: -

 - Lobbying the DfE to urge schools and colleges to make use of supply staff as normal and to ease workloads of permanent staff.

 - Lobbying the DfE to provide extra funding to schools and colleges to help them engage supply staff.

 - Urging schools and colleges to directly employ supply staff.

 - We will question the government as to what support they will provide to people like supply staff who are unable to work through no fault of their own.
 The extension to the Job Support Scheme is currently only open to businesses forced to close because of local or national restrictions, and as stated above, the self-isolation support scheme may not apply.

-- We will shortly be issuing comprehensive guidance in the form of a toolkit for Districts & Branches to use in bargaining for alternatives to agencies (A2A).
+- We have issued comprehensive guidance in the form of a toolkit for Districts & Branches to use in bargaining for alternatives to agencies (A2A).